-A pay schedule is the combination of two things – a pay period and a pay date.
+A pay schedule is the combination of two things: a pay period and a pay date.
 The pay period refers to the recurring length of time between one payroll run and the next.
 The pay date refers to the day your employees get paid.

 There are a few things to consider when selecting a pay schedule for your company:

-- If you have salaried employees you probably won’t have a delay between the end of the pay period and the pay date, because you already know how much you’re going to pay them.
+If you have salaried employees, you probably won’t have a delay between the end of the pay period and the pay date because you already know how much you’re going to pay them.
 Their salary is split between pay periods, so the amount you pay them never changes.

-- If you have hourly employees you may need a delay between the end of their pay period and the pay date.
-You would use this time to gather their hours and process your payroll accurately.
-This is very common for hourly employees and is also called getting paid “in arrears.”
+But if you have hourly employees, you may need a delay between the end of their pay period and the pay date.
+This time allows you to gather their hours and process your payroll accurately.
+This practice is very common for hourly employees and is called getting paid “in arrears.”

-- Each state has it’s own laws around what is a compliant pay schedule.
-They typically govern how long the delay between the pay period and the pay date can be, along with how frequently you must pay certain types of employees.
+Each state has its own laws around what is a compliant pay schedule.
+These laws typically govern how long the delay between the pay period and the pay date can be, as well as how frequently you must pay certain types of employees.
 It’s important to check the laws in your state to make sure you are staying compliant when you pay your team.

 This article provides general information and shouldn’t be construed as tax advice.
 Since tax rules may change over time and can vary by location and industry, please consult a CPA or tax advisor for advice specific to your business.